x3fication/x3fication/README.md

 ```
-Python coder with 2 years experience
+Python developer with 2 years experience
 ```